 “Closure” takes a look at the case Michelle Shughart litigated against Dr. Duntsch.
 Duntsch was the first doctor to be criminally prosecuted while practicing as a surgeon – ever.
 Some of the jurors even learned shocking information about their own medical providers during the trial: one said that he found out his doctor routinely recommended Dr. Duntsch as a safe and reputable neurosurgeon to his patients.
 Shughart, the prosecutor, says that the failures made by both the legal and medical systems to protect patients are still very present today, and that changes must be made.

-Remember: if you would like to learn more about the Dr. DEATH podcast you can visit: https://wondery.com/shows/dr-death/.
+Remember: if you would like to learn more about the Dr. DEATH, you can lsiten to podcast.
 If you have questions about being injured by a medical provider, please contact a representative at our firm directly.

 If you were a victim of medical negligence, we are happy to answer your questions and have one of our Philadelphia personal injury lawyers review your case for free.
 At Galfand Berger, our offices located in Philadelphia, Bethlehem, Lancaster, and Reading, we serve clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.